jhallen/atari-tools/readme.txt

       get atari-name [local-name]   Copy file from diskette to local-name

-      put local-name [atari-name]   Copy file to diskette to mdos-name
+      put local-name [atari-name]   Copy file to diskette to atari-name

       free                          Print amount of free space